Last updated: 18.02.2024

 What is shown in the field is the estimate, i.e. a first calculation of the CO2 emissions of the order in grams.

-(This value is overwritten if the CO2 emission is entered manually in the field in the order reception, see row below).
+(This value is overwritten if the CO2 emissions are manually entered in the Estimated CO2 (g) field in order reception, see the row below).

 emissionForecast